 Session Pricing

-I strive to keep pricing for massage services as straightforward as possible, offering price tiers for 60-minute and 90-minute sessions.
-Price is all-inclusive — no gratuities and no upcharges for specific services.
-I want to be as transparent as possible so you can relax and enjoy the experience.
+We strive to keep pricing for massage services as straightforward as possible, offering price tiers for 60-minute and 90-minute sessions.
+Pricing starts at $130 per hour.
+Price is all-inclusive — no gratuities or upcharges for specific services.
+We want to be as transparent as possible so you can relax and enjoy the experience.

 Insurance